Iheartweb/Lu/docs/getting_started.md

 ```

 ##Configuring Lu##
 In the aptly named ```lu-config.js``` there's a configuration for using Lu with Inject.
+The contents of this file look somthing like the below.
 For more advanced configuration, please refer to Inject's <a href="#" target="_blank">Getting Started Guide</a> or to the manual of your commonJS loader.

 ```js
 ( function() {